 BuzzTech’s story begins in 2010 when IT professional Julian McCurdy returned from overseas.
-He spent a day with his father, riding in the truck to visit hives in and around Auckland – that day in the sun changed everything.
-Julian discovered a love of bees and everything to do with them.
-He joined his father’s Auckland-based urban beekeeping business BeezThingz, learned beekeeping through him and eventually became BeezThingz's main beekeeper and manager.
+He spent a couple of weeks with his father, riding in the truck to visit hives in and around Auckland – that time in nature changed everything.
+Julian discovered a love of bees.
+He joined his father’s Auckland-based urban beekeeping business BeezThingz, learned beekeeping through him and eventually became BeezThingz main beekeeper and then manager, working with his brother Oliver.

 “We really tuned into a new whole ecosystem thing, and absolutely nailed the goal of getting bees back into urban ecosystems.”